monkeydom/ObjectiveTOML/README.md

 ## Changelog

+* v1.0.1
+   * Fixed an issue with cpptoml with trailing whitespace and comments in dates as well as allowing for empty inline tables now.

 * v1.0
    * Reading and writing works.
 Dates are handeled.
 Conversion between json, plists and toml works as expected.